Edburton – St Andrew

 Corbels at the west end of the nave on either side would have supported a belfry, incorporated in the roof, before the plain tower was added.
 This has diagonal buttresses, tiny pointed bell-openings, a low pyramid spire behind a parapet and an arch with semi-octagonal responds and a double-chamfered head.
 Though the whole might look early C14, the west window, the most ambitious feature, resembles tracery at Poynings, which can be dated to c1375.
 At Edburton the window has only two lights, but the combination of panelling and ogees is distinctive.

 There is evidence of work carried out between the C16 and the C19, particularly a stone over the south doorway dated 1732, whilst the Burrell Collection drawing (c1780) shows a plain three light east window with a transom.
 This is certainly post-Reformation, though the drawing is not ideally clear and it appears to be set in an opening with a very depressed head which might come from a window inserted in the C16 of which nothing now remains.
-The chancel was restored in the 1830s (VCH 6(3) p52), though its present traceried east window dates from about 1868 (ibid).
-The main restoration was was started in 1877 under R N Shaw and not completed until 1880 (B 39 p558); his fine nave roof with castellated tiebeams is actually dated 1881 and he was probably also responsible for the boarded one in the chancel.
+When Sir Stephen Glynne visited, probably in 1825, the church was in poor condition (SRS 101 p111) but the chancel was restored in the 1830s (VCH 6(3) p52), though its present traceried east window dates only from about 1868 (ibid).
+The main restoration was started in 1877 under R N Shaw and not completed until 1880 (B 39 p558); his fine nave roof with castellated tiebeams is actually dated 1881 and he was probably also responsible for the boarded one in the chancel.
 Shaw may also have designed the two-light north nave window with a quatrefoil head above the blocked doorway, though this contains glass dated 1855 (see below) that was obviously made to fit; there is often a gap in time between the date of death and the installation of new glass, but it would be unusual for the gap to be over 25 years.
 Quite apart from its position above the doorway, the window looks entirely C19 and possibly it was associated with the work on the chancel of 1868.
 The neo-Jacobean chancel fittings, derived from the C17 pulpit and communion rails, reflect Shaw’s interest in styles other than gothic.
 Though the work is extensive, it is said to have cost only £1573 (KD 1899).

 J L Denman carried out repairs in two phases in 1958-59 and 1961-63 (ICBS).